Jack Clemo

-Reginald John Clemo (11 March 1916 – 25 July 1994) was a British poet and writer who was strongly associated both with his native Cornwall and his strong Christian belief.
+Reginald John Clemo (11 March 1916 – 25 July 1994) was a Cornish poet and writer who was strongly associated both with his native Cornwall and his strong Christian belief.
 His work was considered to be visionary and inspired by the rugged Cornish landscape.
 He was the son of a clay-kiln worker and his mother, Eveline Clemo (née Polmounter, died 1977), was a dogmatic nonconformist.

 Early life

 Clemo was born in the parish of St Stephen-in-Brannel near St Austell.
 His father was killed at sea towards the end of the First World War and he was raised by his mother, who exerted a dominant influence on him.
 He was educated at the village school but after age of 13 his formal schooling ceased with the onset of his blindness.
 He became deaf around age 20, and blind in 1955, about 19 years later.
 The china clay mines and works around which he grew up were to feature strongly in his work.